AgustinBadi/GCscript-Cardano-Swap/SPEC.md

 * Price numerator and denominator must both be > 0
 * On execution: `offer_taken × price_numerator ≤ ask_given × price_denominator`
 * Only the offer asset may leave the swap UTxO during execution; only the ask asset (and ADA) may enter
-* The output datum must include `prev_input` set to the `TxOutRef` of the consumed swap input
+* The output datum must include `prev_input` set to the `TxOutRef` of the consumed swap input — this prevents double satisfaction: since each `TxOutRef` is unique, each output datum is unique, forcing a one-to-one match between consumed inputs and produced outputs
-* `invalid-hereafter` must be set on every Execute transaction
+* `invalid-hereafter` must be set on Execute transactions only when the swap datum has an `expiration` — it serves as a ledger-enforced proof that the current time has not yet passed the expiration
 * Beacons are minted only when a swap is created and burned only when it is closed — they never circulate freely

 **Application invariants:**